-5.5 Chile DAC Enclave
+5.3 Chile DAC Zone

 This proposed DAC in Chile is covered in O'Mullane (LDM-572).
-We will not start work on this until near the start of operations.
+We will start work on this in 2025 nearer the start of operations.
+Chile DevOps team are responsible for the Chile DAC.
+Most applications deployed on the Chile DAC will be deployed by DM's SQuaRE team.
+The applications will be same as deployed on the USDF DAC.

-- The Chile DAC is within the Recinto data center and covered by AURA/COS security measures. - All Rubin traffic is run through a security appliance (currently Zeek). - Selected Chilean users have access to the DAC.
+- The Chile DAC is within the Recinto data center and covered by Association of Universities for Research in Astronomy ()/COS security measures. - All Rubin traffic is run through a security appliance (currently Zeek). - Selected Chilean users have access to the DAC.
 We will keep the DAC and the users confined with least privileges.
 We will use a caching mechanism analogous to the Cloud DAC system to restrict access to the object store for the external users. - All access will be via RSP pods and hence containerized escalation potential from in side the container will be carefully monitored.